jhackett1/utopia/content/events/view-from-the-outside-why-does-civil-service-diversity-matter.markdown

   Leadership Board.

-  Biography - Elliott Rae, Founder & Editor-in-Chief of musicfootballfatherhood.com
+  Elliott Rae, Founder & Editor-in-Chief of musicfootballfatherhood.com

   Elliott Rae, is a dynamic and forward-thinking Diversity & Inclusion (D&I) specialist with specific expertise and passion in Gender Equality and Race.